cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

         hash2 = H(DST_ext2 || msg2 || I2OSP(0, 1))

 2. (Note: this method MUST NOT be used with expand\_message\_xof.)
-   For each invocation of H outside expand\_message\_xmd, choose a unique domain separation tag DST\_ext.
+   For each use of H outside expand\_message\_xmd, choose a unique domain separation tag DST\_ext.
    DST\_ext MUST be at least b bits long, where b is the number of bits output by the hash function H, and it MUST contain at least one nonzero bit among the first b bits.
-   Prepend the value DST\_ext to the input to H.
+   Augment each invocation of H on input msg by computing H(DST\_ext || msg).

+   This ensures domain separation as follows.
-   Since DST\_ext contains at least one nonzero bit among its first b bits, it is guaranteed to be distinct from the value Z\_pad ({{hashtofield-expand-xmd}}, step 4), which ensures that all inputs to H are distinct from the input used to generate b\_0 in expand\_message\_xmd.
+   First, since DST\_ext contains at least one nonzero bit among its first b bits, it is guaranteed to be distinct from the value Z\_pad ({{hashtofield-expand-xmd}}, step 4), which ensures that all inputs to H are distinct from the input used to generate b\_0 in expand\_message\_xmd.
-   Moreover, since DST\_ext is at least b bits long, it is almost certainly distinct from the values b\_0 and strxor(b\_0, b\_(i - 1)), and therefore all inputs to H are distinct from the inputs used to generate b\_i, i >= 1, with high probability.
+   Second, since DST\_ext is at least b bits long, it is almost certainly distinct from the values b\_0 and strxor(b\_0, b\_(i - 1)), and therefore all inputs to H are distinct from the inputs used to generate b\_i, i >= 1, with high probability.
+   Finally, distinct DST\_ext values ensure that uses of H outside expand\_message\_xmd are distinct from one another.

    For example, for two uses of H whose inputs are msg1 and msg2, one might choose distinct nonzero DST\_ext1 and DST\_ext2 of length